** FCC LMS BUG LIST ** updated 03/03/2020

 When searching for a translator in FCCdata or the FCC's LMS Public Search, if the application does not come up.
 Go to the LMS Public Search page and click on "Group Search".
 Put in your call sign and it should come up.

-This is similar to CDBS functionality (renewal_translator) for which the FCC is not providing
+This is similar to CDBS functionality (renewal_translator), however the FCC is not providing the raw data cross-reference table for LMS like it did for CDBS.

 The additional facilities are getting a separate file number but they do not appear in the main LMS search (CDBS behaved the same way) and they are not appearing in the FCC raw data feed (CDBS had this ability).
 This will result in the renewal not being seen in the various public access tools such as those operated by the FCC and REC when queried by the translator's call sign or facility ID.
 The FCC will still process the application but it is confusing to the public.
 You have to use the Group Search at the LMS site for now.
 It also holds up multiple station renewals when the objection is only against one facility.
 The lack of a renewal data file is being reported to staff as a bug.